 - Keep their nutrition requirements in check

 An aging adult might experience a decreased appetite or chewing and swallowing problems, and this can prevent them from getting adequate nutrition.
 Since poor nutrition can result in dizziness, weakness, and even fainting on some occasions, it becomes important to keep an eye on their nutrition requirements.

 To help prevent falls in the elderly, all the available resources should be used, including technology and caregiver expertise.
-The advancement in technology has contributed a lot to promoting fall prevention in the elderly.
-As fall prevention experts, Sage Home Care introduces our Smart Aide Fall Prevention System.
+As fall prevention experts, Sage Home Care, providers of in home care in Greenwich, CT and the surrounding areas, introduces our Smart Aide Fall Prevention System.
 Along with our Smart Aide Fall Prevention System, our caregivers will help lessen the chances of falls in your senior loved ones within their own homes.
-Contact Sage Home Care today at 845-582-0337 to engage our services or get more information about our Fall Prevention Program for the Elderly.
-For more information, visit www.sagehomecare.com.
+Contact Sage Home Care today at 1-800-578-4554 to engage our services or get more information about our Fall Prevention Program for the Elderly.